PolarLights-Snow/minicode/README.md

-## Note: This repository is inherited from the old Tuya Github repository: xxxxxx, which will be deprecated soon.
-Please use this repository for Tuya SDK development instead.
-For changing the existing remote repository URL, please check this tutorial: https://github.com/TuyaInc/tuya-weapp-demo
-## An overview of the
+This project is developed using Tuya SDK, which enables you to quickly develop branded apps connecting and controlling smart scenarios of many devices.For more information, please check Tuya Developer Website.

 This is a simple version of fast access[Doodle applet SDK](https://developer.tuya.com/cn/docs/iot/app-development/mini-programs/overview/applet-ecology?id=K9ptacgp94o5d)，[配网插件](https://developer.tuya.com/cn/docs/iot/app-development/mini-programs/tuya-applet-with-web-plugin/distribution-network-plugin?id=K9lq218xn0wn8) and MQTT Of the connection Demo，It's stabilizing at the moment.
 New features will be updated in the future.